Jyun1998/Jyun1998/README.md

 - 👀 I’m interested in Data Science + Machine Learning
 - 🌱 I’m currently in third-year at the Chinese University of Hong Kong with Computer Science - Data Analysis Stream
 - 📫 How to reach me (+cv): https://www.linkedin.com/in/junwoo-yun-43a917174/
-- Currently Wokring on: Citadel Datathon + Artic ice concentration prediction + Bitcoin side project
+- Currently Wokring on:
+-- Personal : LG NLP Prediction, Gas Supply Estimation, -- Company : Datbricks cluster optimization, Business KPI Valuation

 <!---
 Jyun1998/Jyun1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.